-Host Maps let you see all of your hosts together on one screen, grouped however you want, filtered however you want, with metrics made instantly comprehensible via color and shape.
+Host Maps visualize hosts together on one screen, with metrics made comprehensible via color and shape.

 If you are an AWS user, you probably use a variety of instance types.
 Some instances are optimized for memory, some for compute, some are small, some are big.

-If you want to reduce your AWS spend, a great place to start is by figuring out what the expensive instances are used for.
-With Host Maps this is easy.
+If you want to reduce your AWS spend, you might start by figuring out what the expensive instances are used for.
 First group by

 instance-type and then group by